Nexmo/nexmo-developer/_documentation/conversation/code-snippets/leg/delete-leg.md

 # Delete a Leg

-In this Code Snippet you will see how to delete a Leg.
+In this code snippet you will see how to delete a Leg.

 ## Example